 The National Museum of Ireland (NMI) and the National Monuments Service (NMS) were included in the stakeholder consultation process.
-Where available at the time of the submission of the rehabilitation packages to NPWS, the Archaeological Impact Assessment (AIA) was included.
-Where it was still in preparation, it was subsequently provided.
-Both bodies acknowledge the AIA desk-based process and associated outputs designed to ensure any known archaeology was identified and protected during the implementation process, and the Project Archaeologist's recommendations regarding buffering and ongoing vigilance and reporting of any stray finds to NMI.
-NMS requested that the AIA be supplemented with walking field surveys and that monitoring of rehabilitation measures was undertaken when the work commences.
-Subsequent to this, NMI commissioned initial surveys of some of the high priority peatlands, and on foot of the findings of these reports, have commissioned full field surveys to be undertaken on some of these bogs.
-NMS's contracted archaeologists have since applied for surveys licences and it is expected that once issued, these surveys will be commenced.
+Where available at the time of the submission of the rehabilitation packages to NPWS, the Archaeological Impact Assessment (AIA) is included.
+Where it is still in preparation, it will subsequently be provided.
+Both bodies acknowledge the AIA is a desk-based process and associated outputs designed to ensure any known archaeology is identified and protected during the implementation process, and the Project Archaeologist's recommendations regarding buffering and ongoing vigilance and reporting of any stray finds to NMI.